RediSearch/RediSearch/docs/docs/advanced-concepts/vectors.md

 ## Support for hybrid queries

-The definition of hybrid query combines different conditions and predicates with scoring methods from multiple fields in a compound score.
+Hybrid queries combine different conditions and predicates with scoring methods from multiple fields in a compound score.
 These queries are executed against an index that encompasses both searchable field content and generated embeddings.
 With a single query, you can employ document selection and diverse scoring choices, consolidating the resulting scores using a chosen function to influence the relevance and importance of the results for a given use case.

 Currently, Redis doesn't support Hybrid Queries with multiple scoring options.
 Redis approach combines pre-filtering documents against an index containing searchable fields (`TEXT`, `TAG`, `NUMERIC`, `GEO`, `GEOSHAPE`, `VECTOR`) and generated embeddings, finding similarity between them according to the chosen algorithm (for example, KNN).